alex-karpenko/sacs/README.md

         })
     });

-    // Post task to scheduler and forget it :) scheduler.add(task).await;
+    // Post task to the scheduler and forget it :) let _task_id = scheduler.add(task).await?;

-    // ... and do any other async work tokio::time::sleep(Duration::from_secs(10)).await;
+    // ... and do any other async work in parallel tokio::time::sleep(Duration::from_secs(10)).await;

-    // It's not mandatory but good to shutdown scheduler.
+    // It's not mandatory but good to shutdown scheduler
-    // Wait for completion of all running jobs scheduler.shutdown(true).await
+    // Wait for completion of all running jobs scheduler.shutdown(ShutdownOpts::WaitForFinish).await }
-}
 ```

-Refer to crate documentation for more examples and details of possible variants of usage.

 ## License